AntaresSimulatorTeam/antares-xpansion/INSTALL-centos.md

 > sudo yum config-manager --set-enabled PowerTools
 > ```

-### Automatic librairies compilation from git
+### Automatic libraries compilation from git
-[Antares dependencies compilation repository](https://github.com/AntaresSimulatorTeam/antares-deps) is used as a git submodule for automatic librairies compilation from git.
+[Antares dependencies compilation repository](https://github.com/AntaresSimulatorTeam/antares-deps) is used as a git submodule for automatic libraries compilation from git.

 ALL dependency can be built at configure time using the option `-DBUILD_ALL=ON` (`OFF` by default).
 For a list of available option see [Antares dependencies compilation repository](https://github.com/AntaresSimulatorTeam/antares-deps).